 On a beautiful Fall afternoon, I went into my local Starbucks to order a grande chai tea latte to enjoy during my son’s baseball game.
 While standing in line, the college-aged girl socially distanced in front of me was up to order.

 “What has less calories: a grande pumpkin spice latte or a grande [drink I couldn’t hear]?” she asked.
 The barista, after checking with her colleagues, answered that it was the PSL.

 “Is there another alternative with less calories that still has pumpkin spice?” the girl asked.
 My ears were really invested in this conversation now…but probably not for the reasons you may think.
 The barista suggested a regular hot coffee with one pump of sugar-free pumpkin syrup.
 The girl agreed to that and quickly added to make it a venti instead of a grande.

-Maybe you’ll criticize yourself later for adding on the whipped cream.
+And it will likely end up in self-criticism later for adding on the whipped cream.

-Maybe you’ll reward yourself later for having been “so good” at Starbucks that you “deserve a treat.”
+Compromises to follow your diet often lash back as rewards later.
+Justifications of having been “so good” at Starbucks that you “deserve a treat.”

-Maybe you’ll binge on something with dairy and sugar later since you didn’t allow yourself to have it now.
+Binges get triggered by situations like this.
+Overeating something with dairy and sugar later since you didn’t allow yourself to have it now.